bakhtiar56/Full_Stack_Open/part0/ exercise_0.4 /diagram.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of server: The server then responds back to the browser by sending a javascript file of the webpage as text and status code 200.
+    Note left of server: The server then responds back to the browser by sending a javascript file of the webpage as text and status code 200.

     Note right of browser: The browser starts executing the JavaScript code that contains a GET request to the address "data.json" and fetches the JSON from the server